 In a quote he says:

 We have a choice: we can have a cynical attitude in the face of the media, to say that nothing can be done...
 Or we can simply assume incredulity: we can say that any communication by the media monopolies is a total lie.
 We can ignore it and go about our lives....
 But there is a third option that is neither conformity, nor skepticism, nor distrust: that is to construct a different way -- to show the world what is really happening....In August 1996, we called for the creation of a network of independent media, a network of information....
-We need this network not only as a tool for our social movements but for our lives: this is a project of life, humanity -- humanity which has a right to critical and truthful information.
+We need this network not only as a tool for our social movements but for our lives: this is a project of life, humanity -- humanity which has a right to critical and truthful information. -- Subcomandante Marcos (January, 1997)

 RATM = rage against the machine

+RATM = rage against the machine.
+They are a hard/aggressive rock band born in the early 90's.
+I’ve posted lyrics by them in previous posts, but here is a little more info on them.
 They are the first real rap/rock band, which I love and hate.
 As the pioneers of this music, they put two very different things together and made it sound literally like nothing ever heard before.
 I hate that they are the pioneers of this music because they spawned shit music like Linkin Park and Limp Bizkit (I can't stand either of those bands).
 The difference between rage and those other bands are twofold: one is the political edge of their music; and two is the originality of their sound.
 Their music and lyrics are in your face, angry, and loud, and as an avid concertgoer, they happen to be the best live band I have ever seen.

-- against the Parents Music Resource Center (PMRC), an organization formed by 4 wives of elected officials in Washington (including Tipper Gore) that claimed “popular music, especially rock music, was partially responsible for the contempory increase in rape, teenage pregnancy, and teen suicide.”
+Politically motivated shows they've done include: - benefits shows for the Tibetan Freedom Concert organized by Adam Yauch of the Beastie Boys, - for individuals they consider political prisoners such as Mumia Abu-Jamal and Leonard Peltier (both of who have also been inspiration to RATM songs) - against the Parents Music Resource Center (PMRC), an organization formed by 4 wives of elected officials in Washington (including Tipper Gore) that claimed “popular music, especially rock music, was partially responsible for the contempory increase in rape, teenage pregnancy, and teen suicide.”
 So how did RATM protest?
 At a 1993 Lollapalooza show in Philadelphia that they were performing in, they took the stage, stripped naked, had the letters PMRC written on their chests, and stood silent with only the sound of feedback from both guitars in the background, for 15 minutes.

+What do the EZLN and RATM have to do with each other?
 The lead singer of RATM happens to be of Mexican descent, and among the many inspirations for his lyrics, the Zapatista movement is a huge source.
 This band is the way I learned of the Zapatista Movement, as well as the situations that surround Mumia Abu-Jamal and Leonard Peltier, and countless other social/political issues.
 They opened my eyes to something I probably wouldn’t otherwise care about: government and politics.
 To put it more bluntly, they have changed my life (I’ll explain in a later post).

 With regard to the Zapatista Movement, this movement in Southern Mexico is happening now…and this post serves as a reminder of it.
 For those that didn’t know about it, hopefully it serves as a little enlightenment.